finwo/bigdesc/README.md

 Returns a booelan true if the value held matches the given value.
 If not, this method returns a boolean false.

+### bigdesc.gte(value)

+Returns a boolean true if the value held is larger or equal to the given value.
+If not, this method returns a boolean false.

+### bigdesc.lte(value)

+Returns a boolean true if the value held is smaller or equal to the given value.
+If not, this method returns a boolean false.